NicolasHubs/ProjetL3info/ProjectManagement.md

 Step 1 : an algorithm will define the main parameters of the planets (horizontal and vertical size, available resources, climate...)
 Then the player can choose which planet to visit if the characteristics of the planet suit him.

-Step 2 : When the player chooses to go on a planet, this one will generated according to the parameters assigned to it.
+Step 2 : When the player chooses to go on a planet, this one will be generated according to the parameters assigned to it.

 Note: The state of the planet is saved when the player decides to leave it.